ahmetburakozturk/product-price-tracking-app/README.md

 # product-price-tracking-app

- This application records product buying and selling prices.
+ This application records product buying and selling prices & stocks.

  I made this app for my Dad's shop.